-In April 2008, two public meetings were held to develop the Town of Eagle Point Vision Statement.
-This statement was utilized as the foundation in developing the necessary elements for the Town of Eagle Point's Comprehensive Plan.
+In April 2008, two public meetings were held every two weeks following the first meeting to develop the Town of Eagle Point strategy and survey for updating the Comprehensive Plan.
+The Vision statement was utilized as the foundation in developing the necessary elements for the Town of Eagle Point's Comprehensive Plan.